jamesplease/knockout-view/README.md

 ##Licensing

-Don't worry about this stuff.
+Don't fret about legal stuff.
 [Do whatever you want with it](http://www.wtfpl.net/).